learning-zone/javascript-es6-basics/es6-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

 ## Q. What is the output and what pattern does the following `debounce` implementation demonstrate?
-(L3 — Frontend Mentor style)

 ```js
 function debounce(fn, delay) {